hwayne/learntla-v2/docs/topics/aux-vars.rst

 Usage Notes
 ===============

-Don't make the code use them
+When using aux vars, you should make it clear what are "machine" variables that are part of the system and what are auxiliary variables that aren't part of it.
+If you can't implement something then your spec shouldn't depend on it!

-Aux vars are tricky to use in raw TLA+, as they need to be included in ``UNCHANGED`` statements.
+Aux vars can be fiddly in raw TLA+, as they need to be included in ``UNCHANGED`` statements.
 You can use sequences to help with this.